cloudflare/cloudflare-docs-engine/src/content/tutorials/github-twilio-notifications/index.md

 }
 ```

 Next, we'll validate that the request is sent with the right secret key.
 GitHub attaches a hash signature for each payload using the secret key ([see the docs for more details](https://developer.github.com/webhooks/securing/)).
 We can use a helper function called `checkSignature` on the request to ensure the hash is correct.
-Then, we can access data from the webhook by parsing the request as json.
+Then, we can access data from the webhook by parsing the request as JSON.

 ```javascript
 ---